theheraldproject/theheraldproject.github.io/payload/common.md

 It needs to be shared because it forms part of the contact tracing data, and will be shared with the issuing country by that country's health authority should the visitor become ill.
-This allows countries to implement their own signing and crytographic approach within the inner payload if they wish whilst all using the Squire Protocol.
+This allows countries to implement their own signing and crytographic approach within the inner payload if they wish whilst all using the Herald Protocol.

-Worked example (countries mentioned don't necessarily use the Squire protocol):-
+Worked example (countries mentioned don't necessarily use the Herald protocol):-
 - Natalie is from Australia and uses the Victoria contact tracing app
 - Jess is from the UK and uses the England app
 - Natalie visits the UK and spends 2 hours at a bar talking to Jess.
 She returns to Australia and falls ill